arbor-sim/arbor/doc/concepts/decor.rst

 4. Scaled mechanisms
 ~~~~~~~~~~~~~~~~~~~~~
-:ref:`Inhomogenous expressions  <labels-iexpr>` can be applied to mechanisms, to scale parameters on a cable cell.
+:ref:`Inhomogenous expressions  <labels-iexpr>` can be applied to mechanisms, to scale parameters on a cable cell, such that a parameter is inhomogenous along the cell.
+It is useful to have a quantity smoothly varying along the dendrite, for example with the distance from the root.
-These expressions are evaluated at mid-points of the internal cable partition of the cell and multiplied with the set parameter value.
+These expressions yield a scaling factor, which is multiplied with the base value of the selected parameter.
+Internally, the value of each parameter is evaluated at mid-points of the cable partition of the cell.
 Currently, only :ref:`density mechanisms <cablecell-density-mechs>` are supported.

 .. code-block:: Python